July 9, 2020 |

 Call on the Barnes Firm for Guidance After Your Accident

 The Barnes Firm’s injury attorneys are here to help 24/7.
-If you’re a passenger who has been injured in a car crash, let the California law firm’s car accident lawyers sort out the details of this complicated process for you.
+If you’re a passenger who has been injured in a car crash, let the California and New York law firm’s car accident lawyers sort out the details of this complicated process for you.
 Call (800) 800-0000 anytime for a FREE consultation.